Sil1con/Java/README.md

 Hi!
-There are the projects in branches
+In "branches" there are the projects.